guide

 This tells you the tariff you're on.
 For instance, our tariffs have names like “Better Energy” and “1-Year Fixed”.

-The cost of energy in the last 12 months
+Your energy costs over the last 12 months

-Your bill will show the cost of your energy during the last 12 months.
-And if you haven't been with your supplier for this long, it’ll cover the length of your membership to now.
+Your bill will show the cost of your energy during the last 12 months..

-An estimate of the next 12 months' cost
+An estimate of your costs for the next 12 months

-This projects the cost of your energy for the next year, based on the energy you've used till now.
+This forecasts the cost of your energy for the next year, based on the energy you've used till now, as well as your prices and standing charges.

 Conditions of contract, including exit fees and end dates